-Ada Limón is the author of five collections, most recently The Carrying and Bright Dead Things, which was named a finalist for the National Book Award, the National Book Critics Circle Award, the Kingsley Tufts Award, and was named one of the Top Ten Poetry Books of 2015 by The New York Times.
+Ada Limón is the author of five collections, most recently The Carrying, winner of the National Book Critics Circle Award and finalist for the PEN/Jean Stein Book Award, and Bright Dead Things, which was named a finalist for the National Book Award, the National Book Critics Circle Award, the Kingsley Tufts Award, and was named one of the Top Ten Poetry Books of 2015 by The New York Times.

 Vulnerable, tender, acute, these are serious poems, brave poems, exploring with honesty the ambiguous moment between the rapture of youth and the grace of acceptance.
 This collection shows us the persistence of hunger, love, and joy, the dizzying fullness of our too-short lives.

 Full of bravado and introspection, of twenty-first-century feminist swagger and harrowing loss, this collection considers how we build our identities out of place and human contact.
 Taking readers from New York City to rural Kentucky, these poems are consistently generous and accessible—yet complexly thought, felt, and lived.

 The world is always in motion—both toward and away from us—and it is also full of risk: from sharks unexpectedly lurking beneath estuarial rivers to the dangers of New York City.
 In such a world, how should one proceed?
 These poems suggest that if we pay attention, we can be one with its beautiful strangeness.